NipaGames/CHIP-8.asm.cpp/README.md

 Compile in VS19 with MASM enabled and arcitechture set to x86.
 ## TODO
 - Better command-line argument system
-- Add support for WinColor and MsgType in default ´´´std::cout´´´
+- Add support for WinColor and MsgType in default std::cout
 - Better error handling
 - Create an installer with some ROMs
 - Add GUI (OpenGL?)